refinedev/refine/documentation/docs/packages/cli/index.md

 :::info

-**refine** CLI determines the path to create a new folder according to the framework you are using.
+**Refine** CLI determines the path to create a new folder according to the framework you are using.
 For example, if you are using the `remix`, the path will be `app/components/layout`.

 :::